-(Effective 7/1/19; amended 1/1/22; renumbered & amended 1/1/23; renumbered & amended 1/1/24; renumbered 1/1/25)
+(Effective 7/1/19; amended 1/1/22; renumbered & amended 1/1/23; renumbered & amended 1/1/24; renumbered 1/1/25; renumbered 7/1/25)

-4.15 Family Law Mediator Complaint Procedure
+4.14 Family Law Mediator Complaint Procedure

-A party or their counsel wishing to lodge a complaint about a mediator must complete local form MFL-270 Client Complaint Form and submit it in person, by mail or by email to the Court Executive Officer at the earliest opportunity.
+A party or their counsel wishing to lodge a complaint about a mediator must complete local form MFL-270 Client Complaint Form and submit it to the Court Executive Officer at the earliest opportunity.
 The Court Executive Officer or designee will investigate the complaint which will include consultation with the mediator.
 Within 30 days of receiving the complaint, the complainant will be informed in writing of the court's findings and decision, which will be final.